cabforum/smime/SBR.md

 b. `cRLDistributionPoints` (SHALL be present)

-   This extension SHALL be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 It SHALL contain the HTTP URL of the CA's CRL service.

 c. `authorityInformationAccess` (SHOULD be present)